Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Max shows everyone that there is a third option and slowy changes status quo and the rules change accordingly.

 He is the first cybervator to fight with a team that slowly grows starting with he and Minia/Aarock.
-His fanbase grows rapidly as upon Minia's suggestion he gives 70% of his bitgems to has fans far more than other cybervators
+His fanbase grows rapidly as upon Minia's suggestion he gives 80% of his bitgems to has fans far more than other cybervators

+Max starts off on his own without a network and with Spike as his cyber.coordinator but builds allies and a team when he starts to help other cybervators in cyber.space.
+He first defends a cybervator against Aarock who decides to join his team because of this.

+The eclipse dragons provide a ubi for it's citizens/fans to incentivise social good.
+They are also the first to create a team based champion selection.
+And are set to prove that you don't need to be a cybervator to particpate and that they can even be a benefit to have on a team rather tha a detramint.
+Jax however wants to prove otherwise be defeating Max

 ### Character development
+  - Ace and Alex backstory

+    Ace see the whole class laughing at alex and exclaims do they know who I am.
+I'm Jax with the Renet Lions.
+I am worth millions.
+Alex tells ace "no ace they don't"

+    This gives Alex the idea to show them who he is and Tells Alex that he will choose him as his partner for the cybervator championships

+  - Instead of harmony killing some in the past while going berserk it is Minia.
+Or Minia is scared because her sister killed someone in the past "That my sister" "You mean to tell me Harmony the one that killed a cybervator while in traing is your sister"

+  - Maybe Spike's sibling died while getting their cyber.beast this is why his parents did not allow him to get the procedure
+  - Spike also deteriorates  the more he loses power as Eclipse democratizes.
+He begins to thinks ever is conspiring against him to prevent humans from competing.
+As the sole fan of the team Spike had the final say for all decisions but as more fans joined that began to change

   - Spike begins to accept Minia after learning about her past which Minia tells Max and Spike about herself after they ask about her scars.
 This changes when she thinks Minia is cheating or sees Max and minia geting closer. she no longer wavers about starting a war
 - If Minia has twin tail throught the story maybe when she disrobes for the final fight she ties her hair in a pony tail instead signaling a change in characters.
 As with Aarock suspended and Spike imprisoned she maybe fights on defense allowing Max to fight on offense.
 At this point she has accepted she does not hate cybervators something Max pointed out when she did not want to hurt her opponent outside of cyberspace.
   - Max: Just remember how much you hate Cybervators